All Episodes

 They have been slow walking.

-They have been giving out phony redactions in the name of national security when it's proven otherwise.
+They have been giving out phony redactions in the name of national security when it's proven otherwise, like in the case of, oh, James Comey didn't believe that General Flynn was lying.

-Well, that has to do with national security.
+All that has to do with national security.

 No, it does not.

-And the fact that now they have created a constitutional crisis in the sense that Congress now is tired of all of this, all of the excuse making.
+And the fact that now they have created a constitutional crisis in the sense that Congress now is tired of all of this, all of the excuse making, and how consequences well beyond contempt of Congress if the Department of Justice and FBI officials continue to withhold documents in defiance with congressional subpoenas.

-I'm doing well Sean and you're right it is uh interesting the amount of pushback that we're getting from the Department of Justice and if doing your job is extortion uh then shame on them.
+It is interesting the amount of pushback that we're getting from the Department of Justice.

 That is your constitutional duty.

-We have checks and balances separation of powers.
+We have checks and balances, separation of powers.

-I can tell you this that when I've asked the deputy attorney general to share the statute, and I mean the law, the actual law that would allow him to keep these documents from Congress, he can't quote that.
+I can tell you this, that when I've asked the Deputy Attorney General to share the statute, and I mean the law, the actual law that would allow him to keep these documents from Congress, he can't quote that.

 So it's interesting.

-Well, the rule of law says that Congress has the ability to conduct or oversight, and indeed we are uh not only entitled to these documents, uh we we are demanding them.
+Well, the rule of law says that Congress has the ability to conduct oversight.

 And if they're not willing to do it, we will hold them in contempt of Congress and take the appropriate action.